DepyRigadopoulouKeighran/Pokemon-Cards/README.md

 4. Click the search button to fetch and display the Pokemon's data on the card.
 5. Explore the displayed information about the Pokemon, including its name, picture, stats, and abilities.

+## Play Audio

+While using the Pokémon Cards page, you can enjoy some Pokémon-themed techno music!
+Click the button below to play the music:

+Feel free to groove to the beats while browsing through Pokémon cards and exploring the features of the page!

 ## Acknowledgments

 - Pokemon API: [pokeapi.co](https://pokeapi.co/) 🌟